A visit to the hospital shouldn't put your credit card into intensive care

-World Nomads’ policy covers accidents and emergencies when you’re travelling overseas.
+World Nomads travel insurance covers accidents and emergencies when you’re travelling overseas.

-If you’re accidentally injured or suddenly become ill while traveling, our 24/7 Emergency Assistance team is on hand to help you.
+If you’re accidentally injured or suddenly become ill while travelling, our 24/7 Emergency Assistance team is on hand to help you.
 Cover may include:

 World Nomads policies cover accidents and emergencies only and is not a private health insurance policy.
-Cover may apply only if there is a sudden and unexpected accident or illness and if there is no reciprocal health agreement in the country in which you are travelling.
+Cover may apply only if there is a sudden and unexpected accident or illness and for expenses for which there is no reciprocal health agreement in the country in which you are travelling.

 Though our policy may cover accidents and emergencies, it’s not a catch-all for every scrape you might find yourself in.
 Medical conditions or circumstances we don’t cover include:

-If things do go wrong contact our 24/7 Emergency Assistance team as soon as possible.
+If things do go wrong contact our 24/7 Emergency Assistance team.
 They can advise on your cover and get you in contact with medical help as quickly as possible.

 It’s essential that you get in contact with our 24/7 Emergency Assistance team as soon as possible, so that the team can support you from the time you fall sick or get injured until the time you're well again.